Iron-deficiency anemia: Diagnosis

 Conventionally, a definitive diagnosis requires a demonstration of depleted body iron stores obtained by bone marrow aspiration, with the marrow stained for iron.
 However, with the availability of reliable blood tests that can be more readily collected for iron-deficiency anemia diagnosis, a bone marrow aspiration is usually not obtained.
-Furthermore, a study published April 2009 questions the value of stainable bone marrow iron following parenteral iron therapy.
+Furthermore, a study published in April 2009 questions the value of stainable bone marrow iron following parenteral iron therapy.
 Once iron deficiency anemia is confirmed, gastrointestinal blood loss is presumed to be the cause until proven otherwise since it can be caused by an otherwise asymptomatic colon cancer.
-Initial evaluation must include esophagogastroduodenoscopy and colonoscopy to evaluate for cancer or bleeding of the gastrointestinal tract.
+The initial evaluation must include esophagogastroduodenoscopy and colonoscopy to evaluate for cancer or bleeding of the gastrointestinal tract.

 A thorough medical history is important to the diagnosis of iron-deficiency anemia.
-The history can help to differentiate common causes of the condition such as a menstruation in woman or the presence of blood in the stool.
-A travel history to areas in which hookworms and whipworms are endemic may also be helpful in guiding certain stool tests for parasites or their eggs.
+The history can help to differentiate common causes of the condition such as menstruation in women or blood in the stool.
+A travel history to areas in which hookworms and whipworms are endemic may also help guide certain stool tests for parasites or their eggs.
 Although symptoms can play a role in identifying iron-deficiency anemia, they are often vague, which may limit their contribution to determining the diagnosis.